 If you are selling real estate, each state has laws and rules that govern the sale.
 Do not sign with a realtor to sell your building if you are planning on selling your dental practice.
 The building may or may not be required for the transition.
 Meet with your ADS broker first to examine the options.
 If you do not own your building and have a lease, your lease should be transferable and you should have several options to renew.

 Your ADS broker has screened dental lenders and knows which banks will provide the funds and get the job done and which banks will still be requesting documents a year from now.
 Your broker will also let your or your CPA know which documents are required by the bank to make a successful transition.

 Attorneys– Some ADS brokers are attorneys and will provide the documents for the sales.
 Other ADS brokers will provide sample documents or recommend an attorney who is knowledgeable of dental transactions.
 Follow your broker’s advice on attorneys and do not make the mistake of using an attorney friend who is not knowledgeable about dental transitions.

 Selling your own practice to save money is like going to your banker for a haircut.
 The baker may be well educated in his field, and he may get the job done, but the results will not be pretty.
 Last week at a state dental meeting, a dentist stopped to tell the story of his “for sale by owner”.
 His profits from the sale were all used up in post-sale litigation.
 He stated, “I was a good and honest dentist, and I thought I was up to the task, but it is hard to avoid cliffs that you do not know exists”.
 Another seller came by to say that in order to save money, he signed up with a broker who represented both sides.
 He said, “Looking back, it would have been worth double the full fee to get the job done correctly”.

 Your ADS broker will be happy to let you speak with previous clients for references.
-Check out our blog article on the 3 tips on selecting the and call your ADS broker today.
 It will be one of the best phone calls you will ever make.